Gyromitra gigas: Snowbank Mushroom

 It gets its common name of Snowbank because it grows on the ground, usually under conifer trees, near melting snow or where snow has recently melted.
 I’ve only ever found them at the same higher elevations where morels grow, so go looking for them on your spring mountain hikes and adventures.

-Like morels, it should never be eaten raw due to some toxins in it that can lead to stomach cramps and other issues.
-Some of it’s cousins contain much higher levels of these toxins, so make sure you identify it as Snowbank before you cook it up.
+Like morels, it should never be eaten raw due to dangerous toxins in it that can lead to stomach cramps, liver problems, and other more serious issues.
+Some of it’s cousins contain much higher levels of these toxins, so make sure you identify it as Gyromitra gigas before you cook it up.

 I have found that the Gyromitra gigas has too strong of flavor to enjoy in large quantities when deep fried or cooked up with eggs, but it is wonderful in creamy soups, beef stroganoff, or sauteed with garlic and herbs and served with steak.